mlai-bonn/SeminarDeepLearning/s01_OptimizationMethods.md

 ### Q: Where are these regularization or constraints usually needed in the scope of Neural Networks (continuation of the previous question)?
 A: Regularization or constraints are needed when the output relays within a certain boundary (upper or lower or both), eg. if the output is a probability.

+### Q: Can you explain the method of taking small epsilon steps and projecting it back onto S?
+A: Consider the case of contrained optimization.
+The idea behind that method is to optimize an $\epsilon$ step in the unconstrained problem with an result $r$.
+Then project $r$ onto the space of constrained solutions resulting in $r'$.
+This step is not trivial because it remains to solve the problem of finding an appropriate $r'$ given $r$.
+If possible (computational tractable) take the closest $r'$.

 ### Q: How would you classify new instances after training a neural net as discussed in example 1 (Sigmoid Units for Bernoulli Output Distribution) and example 2 ( Softmax Units for Multinoulli Distribution)?
 A: For the first example we calculate the probability that an input, x will be classified as $1$,  $P(y=1|x)$, eg. Output needs to lie in $[0,1]$.
 While classifying a new instance, the probability of that instance being a $1$ or $0$ will be checked. \newline